 大阪府立臨海體育中心, Public sports complex in Takaishi, Japan

-The Osaka Prefecture Coastal Sports Center is a public sports facility in Takaishi with two large gymnasiums and an ice skating rink.
-The venue accommodates various sports activities and training programs, serving visitors from across the region.
+The Osaka Prefecture Coastal Sports Center (大阪府立臨海體育中心) is a public sports facility in Takaishi, a coastal city south of Osaka, featuring two large gymnasiums and an ice rink.
+The building serves both team and individual sports, with spaces for training and open public sessions.

 The community of curious travelers